CodeCrew-CodeSchool/SideQuests/README.md

 ## Student Blogs

-1. In the /Blog/20XX/ folder, 20XX should match the year you joined CodeSchool, add a folder with your name on it.
+1. In the src/docs/Blog/20XX/ folder, 20XX should match the year you joined CodeSchool, add a folder with your github username on it.

-2. In the folder that you created for your name:
+2. In the folder that you created for your username:

 - Create a single file titled `index.md` or `README.md` This file will serve as the home page for your personal section of the blog website.